Image

 Our Inspiration

 James Herdon was born in Scott County, KY in 1892.
-At a young age, They were abandoned in Lexington at the Good Samaritan Hospital where they grew up and eventually became head orderly.
+At a young age, They moved to Lexington where they grew up at the Good Samaritan Hospital and eventually became head orderly.

 Locally known as Sweet Evening Breeze or "Sweets", they were recognized for their gender non conforming style, often wearing makeup, scarves, jewelry and at times, dressing in full drag.
 As the movement for LGBTQ+ equality began in Lexington, Sweets was instrumental in helping to overturn Lexington’s cross-dressing ordinance.